 Noninvasive cellular-scale observation of the structure of human photoreceptor cells is made possible through the use of adaptive optics (AO) enhanced ophthalmoscopes, but establishing noninvasive objective measures of photoreceptor function on a similar scale has been more difficult.

 The inventors have developed a technique to assess the intrinsic function of individual photoreceptor cells using AO enhanced ophthalmoscope images acquired with near-infrared light.
 The images have high spatial resolution (single cell level) with low signal-to-noise ratio and could be easily incorporated into, and improve upon, existing AO enhanced ophthalmoscopes using infrared illumination.

-Preliminary results demonstrate that the Reflectance response can be used to measure non-functioning photoreceptors in those suffering retinopathies.
+Bottom: Preliminary results demonstrate that the Reflectance response can be used to measure non-functioning photoreceptors in those suffering retinopathies.